Gingerbread Pancakes

 Instructions

 1. In a large mixing bowl, combine the flour, baking powder, baking soda, cinnamon, ginger, allspice, and salt.
-Mix well.
-Set aside.
+Mix well and set aside.

 2. In a separate bowl, beat the eggs lightly.
-Then, blend in the milk.
-Add the molasses, melted butter, and vanilla.
+Then, blend in the milk, molasses, melted butter, and vanilla.
 Whisk until smooth.

-3. Pour the wet ingredients into the dry ingredients.
-Gently stir until just combined.
+3. Pour the wet ingredients into the dry ingredients and gently stir until just combined.
 It’s okay if a few small lumps remain.
 Set aside to rest.

 4. Preheat a griddle or a nonstick skillet to medium-low.
 Lightly grease the surface with oil or cooking spray.

-5. Cook 1/4 cup portions in batches.
-Cook for 2-3 minutes or until bubbles appear on the surface.
-Flip the pancakes once and cook for another 2 minutes.
-Remove the cooked pancakes to a plate.
-Repeat with the remaining batter.
+5. Working in batches, cook 1/4 cup portions for 2-3 minutes or until bubbles appear on the surface.
+Flip once and cook for another 2 minutes.
+Remove cooked pancakes to a plate and repeat with the remaining batter.

-6. Serve warm.
-Add toppings such as maple syrup, whipped cream, or a dusting of powdered sugar.
+6. Serve warm with toppings such as maple syrup, whipped cream, or a dusting of powdered sugar.
 Enjoy!

 Scroll to Top